Russia's Putin to stand up to Merkel on human rights

 “As always, President Putin will explain in detail whatever remains unclear and will ask his own questions,” he said.

-Merkel has never enjoyed as strong a relationship with Putin as her predecessor, Gerhard Schroeder, but business and trade ties between their countries have remained close.
+Merkel, who will attend a conference before meeting Putin, has never enjoyed as strong a relationship with him as her predecessor, Gerhard Schroeder, but business and trade ties between their countries have remained close.

 Pressure has increased on her, however, to question Putin on human rights following the biggest protests against his rule since he first rose to power in 2000 and the introduction of laws which critics say are intended to smother the opposition.

-Criticism of Putin, who served for five years as a KGB spy in Dresden, has fuelled talk of frosty relations between the two European powers, especially as Putin has bristled at what he regards as attempts to teach him about democracy.
+The criticism of Putin, who served for five years as a KGB spy in Dresden, has fuelled talk of frosty relations between the two European powers, especially as Putin has bristled at what he regards as any attempt to teach him about democracy.

 Peskov put the increase in anti-Russian sentiment down to what he said was point-scoring at the start of campaigning for Germany’s federal election next year.